 * * *

 So now he’s dead.
 I ask a nurse who had cared for him what happened to him and she told me he died a week earlier.
 We both agree it’s probably for the best, that he’s in “a better place,” whatever that means.
 She hopes he isn’t in that “other place,” as she puts it.
-I start to tear up as I as I talk to the nurse.
+I start to tear up as I talk to the nurse.
 It’s all so sad.
 Sad that he is dead at age 50, leaving behind a wife and kids.
 On the dry erase board his child (for some reason I imagine a daughter, though there was nothing in the handwriting indicative either way) had written “We miss you, Daddy.”
 It’s heartbreaking.
 I hate to think of his children or wife seeing him in that state, on the bed, confronting a shell of the man they knew.
 One who yells obscenities and calls out for a childhood friend.
 Who can’t eat food or control his own waste.
 Who doesn’t know where he is.

 He was gone long before he left.